Psychotherapy

 Health Insurance

-I participate with many (but not all) plans through the following:
+I participate with many (but not all) plans through:

-Deductible, copay and/or co-insurance costs may apply depending on your insurance plan.
-If you use your insurance, I am required to submit a mental health diagnosis in order to bill for services.
+Deductible, copay, and/or co-insurance costs may apply depending on your insurance plan.

 Payment Method

-STEP 1: Review my therapy approach, areas of focus, and style (below) to see if they match what you are seeking.
+STEP 1: Review my areas of focus, approach, and therapeutic style (below) to see if they match what you are seeking.

-STEP 3: Check my available time slots (above) and select an appointment time that works within your schedule.
+STEP 3: Check my available time slots (above) and select a weekly appointment time that works within your schedule.

-STEP 4: Complete the "Request for Psychotherapy" form on the Contact page of this website.
+STEP 4: Complete the "Request for Psychotherapy" form on the Contact page.

 I will respond by email (within 1-2 business days at most) and will provide options for us to communicate further.